Aspen Trees: Common Problems & What To Do

 We see so many aspens planted in a dry, south-facing landscape where they’re exposed to conditions that are well outside their natural environment.
 It’s no wonder they don’t do well!

-If you store cut firewood, keep the wood away from the aspens and cover the pile with a waterproof tarp.
-Bury the edges of the tarp in soil to prevent any insect larvae from crawling out and reaching the aspens.
+• If you store cut firewood, keep the wood away from the aspens and cover the pile with a waterproof tarp

 Aspens respond to forest fires by sprouting suckers in the new, open burn areas.
 If a fire has burned a stand of trees, sprouts from their underground root system appear soon after to refill the stands.
 Fire also removes any conifer species that have sprung up into the stand and threaten to shade out the aspens.

-So while fire mitigation is an important part of living in this beautiful part of Colorado, wildfires are not necessarily a bad thing for aspens.
+So, while fire mitigation is an important part of living in this beautiful part of Colorado, wildfires are not necessarily a bad thing for aspens.

-Alternatives to Plant Instead of Aspen Trees
+h2 Alternatives to Plant Instead of Aspen Trees

-• American mountain-ash (Sorbus americana) flowers in spring and produces bunches of red berries.
+• American Mountain-Ash (Sorbus americana): Flowers in spring and produces bunches of red berries.
 Deciduous leaves have bright fall color.

-• Ash trees (Fraxinus sp.) have similar pinnate leaves to the sorbus, and smooth gray bark and fall color.
+• Ash Trees (Fraxinus sp.): Have similar pinnate leaves to the sorbus, and smooth gray bark and fall color.

-• River birch (Betula occidentalis) has smooth reddish bark and leaves similarly shaped to aspens, that turn gold in fall.
+• River Birch (Betula occidentalis): Has smooth reddish bark and leaves similarly shaped to aspens, that turn gold in fall.

-• Mountain Alder (Alnus tenuifolia) likes moist soil, has green leaves with a white underside, and smooth gray bark.
+• Mountain Alder (Alnus tenuifolia): Likes moist soil, has green leaves with a white underside, and smooth gray bark.

-• Serviceberry (Amelanchier x grandiflora) has a similar look to an aspen and fits well in tight spots in the ornamental landscape.
+• Serviceberry (Amelanchier x grandiflora): Has a similar look to an aspen and fits well in tight spots in the ornamental landscape.

-Check with your local nursery to find out if these alternatives are suitable for your garden, and what their maintenance needs will be.
+Make sure to check with your local nursery to find out if these alternatives are suitable for your garden, and what their maintenance needs will be.

 Maintaining the health of aspens in our area will likely require professional assistance from a Certified Arborist.
-If you’re concerned about your trees, please give us a call at 303-674-8733 or request an inspection.
+If you’re concerned about your trees, please give us a call at 303-502-2188 or request an inspection.

 Table of Contents